Nobody's going to help you. It's all up to you.

 Does hearing that discourage you or motivate you?

-There are no great agents that would want to take you on unless you're already earning $5000 a month gigging, so that their 10% cut (only $500) would be worth their time.
+I believe no great agents will want to take you on unless you're already earning $5000 a month gigging, so that their 10% cut (only $500) would be worth their time.

-There are absolutely no investors that would invest in a musician now.
-Even solid profitable businesses with customers and employees can't find investors these days, (December 2008), so just assume you will not.
+I believe there are no investors that would invest in a musician now.
+Even solid profitable businesses with customers and employees can't find investors these days, so just assume you will not.

 So: No agent.
 No investor.
 No one's going to help you until you're already successful.
 So how do you get successful with no help from anyone?